By: Team-F13-2 Since: Sep 2019 Licence: MIT

 as long as the command exist within the app (There exist the class for such info card in the model).

-commandThe following activity diagram shows how the info
+info commandThe following activity diagram shows how the info command works.

 Detailed below are our considerations when creating the Info feature.